 Over time, the molecules from the substance continue to bind to the same receptors repeatedly, on a cellular level.
 This continued use leads to doses becoming less effective and can lead to fewer cannabinoid receptors available.

 A key reason that tolerance develops is that the receptors in our body involved with substances decrease and their ability to bind efficiently weathers with repeated use.
 Similarly, other organs like the liver, which helps to metabolize substances, work harder each time certain substances are consumed.
 This kind of tolerance takes place at the metabolic level, and results in less of the substance reaching the site it is meant to effect.
-THC, like many types of other drugs and substances, deals with receptors, whereas CBD does not.

 One method of dealing with THC tolerance is to reset the body.
 Giving the body a break from THC is a way to discontinue the cycle of tolerance.
 By stopping the use, mixing up strain types, and changing up the routine, THC tolerance can be reset.
 As little as two to three days of THC abstinence can work to flush the system, though a longer period of separation will produce the best results.